Richard Burton: 1948–1951: Rise through the ranks and film debut

-Hollywood and The Old Vic (1952–1954)
+1952–1954: Hollywood and The Old Vic

 Burton began 1952 by starring alongside Noel Willman in the title role of Emmanuel Roblès adventure Montserrat, which opened on 8 April at the Lyric Hammersmith.
-The play only ran for six weeks but Burton once again won praises from critics.
+The play only ran for six weeks but Burton once again won praise from critics.
 According to Bragg, some of the critics who watched the performance considered it to be Burton's "most convincing role" till then.
 Tynan lauded Burton's role of Captain Montserrat, noting that he played it "with a variousness which is amazing when you consider that it is really little more than a protracted exposition of smouldering dismay".
 Burton successfully made the transition to Hollywood on the recommendation of film director George Cukor when he was given the lead role in the Gothic romance film, My Cousin Rachel (1952) opposite Olivia de Havilland.
-Darryl F. Zanuck, co-founder of 20th Century Fox, negotiated a deal with Korda to loan Burton to the company for three films as well as pay Burton a total of $150,000 ($50,000 per film).
+Darryl F. Zanuck, co-founder of 20th Century Fox, negotiated a deal with Korda to lend Burton to the company for three films as well as pay Burton a total of $150,000 ($50,000 per film).
 De Havilland did not get along well with Burton during filming, calling him "a coarse-grained man with a coarse-grained charm and a talent not completely developed, and a coarse-grained behavior [sic] which makes him not like anyone else".
 One of Burton's friends opined it may have been because of Burton's making remarks to her that she did not find in good taste.

-While shooting "My Cousin Rachel," Burton was offered the role of Mark Antony in Julius Caesar (1953) by the production company, Metro Goldwyn Mayer (MGM), but Burton refused it to avoid schedule conflicts.
+While shooting My Cousin Rachel, Burton was offered the role of Mark Antony in Julius Caesar (1953) by the production company, Metro Goldwyn Mayer (MGM), but Burton refused it to avoid schedule conflicts.
 The role subsequently went to Marlon Brando for which he earned a BAFTA Award for Best Foreign Actor and an Academy Award nomination for Best Actor.
 Based on the 1951 novel of the same name by Daphne du Maurier, My Cousin Rachel is about a man who suspects his rich cousin was murdered by his wife in order to inherit his wealth, but ends up falling in love with her, despite his suspicions.
-Upon release, the film was a decent grosser at the box office, and Burton's performance received mostly excellent reviews.
+Upon release, the film was successful at the box office, and Burton's performance received mostly excellent reviews.
 Bosley Crowther, writing for The New York Times, appreciated Burton's emotional performance, describing it as "most fetching"; he called him "the perfect hero of Miss du Maurier's tale".
 The Los Angeles Daily News reviewer stated "young Burton registers with an intense performance that stamps him as an actor of great potential".
 Conversely, a critic from the Los Angeles Examiner labelled Burton as "terribly, terribly tweedy".
 The film earned Burton the Golden Globe Award for New Star of the Year – Actor and his first Academy Award nomination in the Best Supporting Actor category.